Cagayan: La Provincia de Cagayan

-American period
+American era

 When the Treaty of Paris was signed in 1898, ending the Spanish–American War, the United States took over the Philippines.
 It influenced the culture, most notably in agriculture and education, as well as in public works and communications.
 A naval base also increased interaction between local Filipinos and American sailors and administrators.
 At the close of the 18th century, there were 29 municipalities in the province of Cagayan.
 After the Philippines came under American sovereignty in 1902, more municipalities were founded.
 Since then, due to centralization and shifting of populations, the number of municipalities is back to 29.
 A new wave of immigration began in the late 19th and 20th centuries with the arrival of another group of the Ilocano settlers who came in large numbers.
 They now constitute the largest group in the province, and it was only in this large-scale Ilocano immigration & settlement that made Ilocano language replaced Ibanag as the lingua franca of the province.

-World War II
+Japanese occupation

 During the Second World War, with air raids by Japanese fighters and bombers, the province of Cagayan suffered much destruction by bombing and later invasion.
 Japanese Imperial forces entered Cagayan in 1942.
 While under the Japanese Occupation, several pre-war infantry divisions and regular units of the Philippine Commonwealth Army were re-established during the period on January 3, 1942, to June 30, 1946.
 They established general headquarters, camps and garrisoned troops in the province of Cagayan, and began operations against the Japanese Occupation forces in the Cagayan Valley.
 This included sending troops to the provinces of Cagayan and Isabela, and helping the local soldiers of the 11th and 14th Infantry Regiment of the USAFIP-NL, the local guerrilla fighters and the U.S. liberation forces.
 They fought against the Japanese Imperial forces from 1942 to 1945.

 The Battle off Cape Engaño on October 26, 1944, was held off Cape Engaño.
 At that time American carrier forces attacked the Japanese Northern Force.
 This became the concluding action of the Battle of Leyte Gulf.
 The Japanese lost 4 carriers, 3 light cruisers and 9 destroyers.

-In 1945, the combined United States and Philippine Commonwealth ground troops, together with the recognized guerrillas, took Cagayan.
-Part of the action were the Filipino soldiers of the 1st, 2nd, 12th, 13th, 15th and 16th Infantry Division of the Philippine Commonwealth Army, 1st Constabulary Regiment of the Philippine Constabulary and the 11th and 14th Infantry Regiment of the United States Armed Forces in the Philippines – Northern Luzon or USAFIP-NL from the Battle of Cagayan Valley during the Second World War.
+In 1945, the combined United States and Philippine troops, together with the recognized guerrillas, took Cagayan.
+Part of the action were the Filipino soldiers of the 11th and 14th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL liberated the province of Cagayan during the Second World War.

-Post-war era
+Postwar Era

+After World War II Baldomero Perez of Tuguegarao was temporarily appointed as Governor of Cagayan by the Philippine Civil Affairs Unit, serving until he was replaced by Peregrino R. Quinto in 1946.